BoyNextDoor: Name

 The group name is derived from the boy next door trope, which KOZ Entertainment related to the group's "casual, friendly" approach to the public.

 History

 2019–2023: Formation and introduction

 On January 11, 2019, rapper-producer Zico of Block B founded the label KOZ Entertainment after departing with Seven Seasons.
 Hybe Corporation would later acquire the label as a subsidiary in 2020 and included KOZ in its joint auditions in March 2022.

 Zico announced his plans to debut a boy band under the agency in February 2023.
 Media outlets reported that the group will debut in May of that year.
 The group, named BoyNextDoor, was formally introduced on April 16, through the release of an animated video on YouTube.
-Its members were introduced on May 14, through a series of GIFs depicting each member released across the band's social media platforms.
+The members were introduced on May 14, through a series of GIFs depicting each member released across the band's social media platforms.